Musicovery: Technology

-The streaming music is at low quality 32kbit/s on the free platform, and at good quality 128kbit/s on the paid platform.
+The streaming music is at low quality 32 kbit/s on the free platform, and at good quality 128 kbit/s on the paid platform.

 International service

 The music catalogs are specific for each country and the site is translated in local languages (English, Spanish, Portuguese, Italian, German, and French).
 The interface is adapted to local specifications where appropriate (for instance, country and folk genres are added for the US audience).
 The popularity scale of each song, a parameter influencing music programming, is specific to each country.

 While critics generally have praised the site's graphic interface, ability to make unusual but fitting song suggestions, and innovation in using mood as a grouping strategy, one otherwise favorable review complained of the "limited overall title base".
 Another reviewer noted that the technology used to classify each song by mood had its limitations, observing that the service "persists in, for example, believing that "Crazy Frog" puts me in a good mood, whereas this techno air instead gives me a death wish."